qa-ihussain/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Piers Barber and Pawel Stypulkowski for assistance needed throughout the project
-* Inspiration
+*
-* etc
+*